-- the aggregate number of shares of common stock actually issued or transferred upon the exercise of incentive stock options, or ISOs, will not exceed 9,870,000 shares of common stock; - no participant will be granted stock options or SARs, in the aggregate, for more than 1,000,000 shares of common stock during any calendar year;

-- no participant will be granted awards of restricted stock, RSUs, performance shares or other stock-based awards that are intended to qualify as "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code, in the aggregate, for more than 500,000 shares of common stock during any calendar year; - no participant in any calendar year will receive an award of performance units or other awards payable in cash that are intended to qualify as "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code, other than cash incentive awards, having an aggregate maximum value in excess of \$3,000,000; - no participant in any calendar year will receive a cash incentive award that is intended to qualify as "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code having an aggregate maximum value in excess of \$3,000,000; and - awards that do not comply with the minimum vesting periods provided for in the 2013 Plan (as further described below) will not result in the issuance or transfer of more than 5% of the maximum number of shares of common stock available under the 2013 Plan.
+- the aggregate number of shares of common stock actually issued or transferred upon the exercise of incentive stock options, or ISOs, will not exceed 12,077,000 shares of common stock; - no participant will be granted stock options or SARs, in the aggregate, for more than 1,000,000 shares of common stock during any calendar year; - no participant will be granted awards of restricted stock, RSUs, performance shares or other stock-based awards that are intended to qualify as "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code, in the aggregate, for more than 500,000 shares of common stock during any calendar year; - no participant in any calendar year will receive an award of performance units or other awards payable in cash that are intended to qualify as "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code, other than cash incentive awards, having an aggregate maximum value in excess of \$3,000,000; - no participant in any calendar year will receive a cash incentive award that is intended to qualify as "qualified performance-based compensation" under Section 162(m) of the Internal Revenue Code having an aggregate maximum value in excess of \$3,000,000; and - awards that do not comply with the minimum vesting periods provided for in the 2013 Plan (as further described below) will not result in the issuance or transfer of more than 5% of the maximum number of shares of common stock available under the 2013 Plan.

 Allowances for Conversion Awards and Assumed Plans.
 Common stock covered by awards granted under the 2013 Plan will not be counted as used unless and until the shares are actually issued or transferred.
 However, common stock issued or transferred under awards granted under the 2013 Plan in substitution for or in conversion of, or in connection with an assumption of, stock options, SARs, restricted stock, RSUs or other stock or stock-based awards held by awardees of an entity engaging in a corporate acquisition or merger transaction with us or any of our subsidiaries will not count against the aggregate share limit or other 2013 Plan limits described above.
-Additionally, shares available under certain plans that we or our subsidiaries may assume in connection with corporate transactions from another entity may be available for certain awards under the 2013 Plan under circumstances further described in the 2013 Plan, but will not count against the aggregate share limit or other 2013 Plan limits described above.
+Additionally, shares available under certain plans that we or our subsidiaries may assume in connection with corporate transactions from another entity may be available for certain awards under the 2013 Plan under circumstances further described in the 2013 Plan, but will not count against the aggregate share limit or other 2013 Plan, but will not count against the aggregate share limit or other 2013 Plan, but will not count against the aggregate share limit or other 2013 Plan, but will not count against the aggregate share limit or other 2013 Plan, but will not count against the aggregate share limit or other 2013 Plan be available in the 2013 Plan be available above.